-You want to attract both tiers of customer, both Budget Shopper and Style Guru, to your salon.
+You want to attract both tiers of the customer, both Budget Shopper, and Style Guru, to your salon.

 The trick is to make sure those who can afford to spend more don’t take advantage of the cheap deals you’re offering budget shoppers!

 There are various ways you can do this.
 Toni and Guy have a book of hair cuts from which their clients must select a cut.

 Perhaps your salon has a “book” of affordable cuts; fancy cuts are aimed at the Style Gurus, and popular yet easier cuts are aimed at the Budget Shoppers.
 Or perhaps styles that are only 6 months old cost more than cuts that have been around for a few years.
 The trick is to find a balancing act so that both tiers of the client are completely satisfied with your service.